eLfonollera/Module-3-Course-Project/README.md

 B. Extracts only the measurements on the mean and standard deviation for each measurement.

-I used grep function to locate the mean and std values and assign it to "data1"
+I used grep function to locate the mean and std values and assign it to "data"

 C. Uses descriptive activity names to name the activities in the data set